xiaopv/xiaopv.github.io/_teaching/2020-spring-mat151.md

 ## Homework Assignments

+ * 2/18/20
+   * WebAssign homework.
+   * Complete Task 5.2 and 5.3.
+Let me know if you want to present.

  * 2/13/20
    * WebAssign homework.
    * Complete Task 4.9.
 Let me know if you want to present.